uablrek/system-dynamics/README.md

 [world3 model](WORLD3.md).
 There are several graphic tools for SD, but I prefer writing code and generate the model graph afterwards.
 It's faster and more flexible (no tool limitations).
-Besides, the graphic tools are mostly commercial and can't be used on Linux (I use Ubuntu 24.04 Linux).
+Besides, the graphic tools are mostly commercial and can't be used on Linux.

 For Python the `system_dynamic` module from [MyWorld3](https://github.com/Juji29/MyWorld3) is used as a library.
 It is modified to be generic, and functions like plots and model graphs are added.
 The model graphs are generated with [graphviz](https://graphviz.org/).

+ I use Ubuntu 24.04 Linux.
+Plots (not graphwiz) has been tested on Windows 11 with VSCode.

 ## Lotka–Volterra predator–prey model